SIAMS Schedule April 2018

 The denominational inspection of Church of England voluntary aided or voluntary controlled schools (or their equivalent) takes place under Section 48 of the Schools’ Inspection Act.
 They are conducted independently of OfSTED by denominational inspectors trained through the Church of England Education Office and on the Diocesan List of Inspectors.
 Denominational inspections are mainly on a five year cycle but can (and do) take place earlier depending on circumstances.

-I am the SIAMS manager and so I schedule the inspection and either contact Chelmsford schools about when their inspection will take place or arrange for one of our administrative team to do this.
-The notification happens no more than 5 working days before the inspection is due to take place.
-After contacting the school the inspector allocated is contacted to let him/her know details.
-He/She then contacts the school to discuss the forthcoming inspection.
-This will include the people he or she will wish to meet as well as any learning walks, lesson observations, work scrutiny, etc.
+I am the SIAMS manager and so I organise when the inspections will take place and either contact Chelmsford schools about when their inspection will take place or arrange for one of our administrative team to do this.
+The notification happens no more than 5 working days before the inspection is due.
+I will always endeavour to speak with the headteacher/ If this is not possible due to the headteacher being out of school or unavailable for some other reason i will speak with the next availale senior leader.
+After the school has been notified of the pending inspection the allocated inspector will contact the school to discuss the forthcoming inspection.
+If the headteacher is not available for this telephone conversation then the inspector will speak to the person in charge of the shool on that day or the person who leads on the school's Christian distinctiveness.
+The discussion will also include the people he or she will wish to meet as well as any learning walks, lesson observations, work scrutiny, etc.

 The new SIAMS schedule was published in April 2018 for first inspection from September 2018.
 Please note that the decision has been taken within the Diocese of Chelmsford that there will be no SIAMS inspections during the Autumn term 2018.
 If you are expecting your SIAMS inspection in the Autumn term of 2018 please be advised that this will be delayed until either the Spring or Summer term 2019.
 Please note that there are no changes to how schools are scheduled for or notified of a SIAMS inspection apart from this one term 'delay.'